Aboriginal cultural heritage in NSW: Questions

 The current legislation also establishes arrangements for the care, safekeeping and transfer of those objects that are 'owned' by the Crown.
 This includes the arrangement under which the Australian Museum holds upward of 100,000 objects on behalf of the Crown.

-To avoid any confusion about the status of those objects when the new system begins, the draft Bill will provide that they are no longer to be owned by the Crown, but by the Aboriginal Cultural Heritage Authority on behalf of the Aboriginal people of NSW.
+To avoid any confusion about the status of those objects when the new system begins, clause 24 of the draft Aboriginal Cultural Heritage Bill 2018 provides that they are no longer to be owned by the Crown, but by the Aboriginal Cultural Heritage Authority on behalf of the Aboriginal people of NSW.

-More generally, the draft Bill will explicitly recognise that Aboriginal cultural heritage belongs to Aboriginal people.
+More generally, the draft Aboriginal Cultural Heritage Bill 2018 explicitly recognises that Aboriginal cultural heritage belongs to Aboriginal people.

-The draft Bill will propose that the Board of the ACH Authority will consist of 13 Aboriginal people, nominated through a community-driven process and appointed by the minister.
-However, the draft Bill will not set out what the process for nominating people will be and the number of members has not yet been confirmed.
-This is because we want to know what Aboriginal people think is the most appropriate process and the most appropriate number of board members, before it is included in the law.
-During the consultation period we are asking Aboriginal people to give us their views on this.
+Clause 8 of the draft Aboriginal Cultural Heritage Bill 2018 proposes that the Board of the ACH Authority consist of 13 Aboriginal people, nominated through a community-driven process and appointed by the minister.
+However, the draft Aboriginal Cultural Heritage Bill 2018 does not set out the process for nominating people and the number of members has not yet been confirmed.
+We have requested feedback from Aboriginal people on what they think is the most appropriate process and the most appropriate number of board members, before it is included in the law.
+This feedback is currently being analysed.

 Who or what does the ACH Authority report to?

 The ACH Authority will be an independent statutory body with standard statutory reporting requirements for financial, governance and other functions.
-The Authority will report to the minister administering the ACH Act, but it will make the majority of its decisions independently of the minister.
+The Authority will report to the minister administering the ACH Act, but it will make most of its decisions independently of the minister.

 What is the ACH Authority's role?